How to Open a Game Store

 Are you a gamer?
 If you love all things related to games of any kind, opening your own game store may be a great way to turn your passion for and knowledge of games into a business.
 You can do what you love, talk about what you love, and make a living at the same time.

 A retail game store sells games, usually video games, to customers.
-A game store may also sell traditional board and card games such as Collectible Card Games (CCGs) or Role Playing Games (RPGs) and video game equipment and accessories.
+A game store may also sell traditional board games and card games such as Collectible Card Games (CCGs) or Role Playing Games (RPGs) and video game equipment and accessories.
 Some game stores are franchises, and some are independently owned.

 According to Statista, the video game industry market size will be $65.49 billion in the United States.
 That is down from $66.88 billion in 2020, which was an all-time high, probably due to people being home-bound during the pandemic and playing more games.
 According to IBIS World, the average growth rate of the video game industry from 2016 – 2021 was 14.7%.